-*Editor’s Note: Churches which are truly multiethnic and multicultural take a lot of intentionality, and there are plenty of factors that can obstruct the process.
+Churches which are truly multiethnic and multicultural take a lot of intentionality, and there are plenty of factors that can obstruct the process.
 I recently sat down with four church leaders who are doing this well and asked them questions which get at the heart of how churches can be more intentional about pursuing multiethnic, multicultural churches.
-This the second in a series of Q&A articles to come out of that conversation.
-For Part 1 (Why is it worth it?), click here.
-The church leaders are Michael Patterson (The Path Church in Atlanta, GA), Marcos Mercado (Delaware Christian Church in Wilmington, DE), Ronnie Rose (FirstRock Church in Greenville, SC), and Kerry Cox (The Crossings in Saint Louis, MO).
+The church leaders are Michael Patterson (Atlanta, GA), Marcos Mercado (Wilmington, DE), Ronnie Rose (Greenville, SC), and Kerry Cox (St. Louis, MO).
+Other articles in this series: “Why Is It Worth It?”
+“What Habits Can Break Barriers” “How Does Christianity Relate to Other Cultures?”

 Q: What gets in the way of churches moving toward the Bible’s vision of a multiethnic church?